jeffreymariaraj/rag-project/README.md

 ---

 **Note**: This system is designed for educational and research purposes.
-Please respect the original papers' licenses and citations when using this system.#   r a g - p r o j e c t 
+Please respect the original papers' licenses and citations when using this system.
- 
- # rag-project